bozsahin/thebench/README.md

 NOTES FOR THE DISCERNING TECHIE:

-In addition to setting a package directory for <code>thebench</code> in your user space, the installer creates some files to keep things organized and available from anywhere in the computer.
+In addition to setting a package directory for <code>thebench</code> in your user space, the installer creates some files and aliases to keep things organized and available from anywhere in the computer.
 There are four of them: (`~' points to your home directory in the linux world).

 <code>~/.thebenchhome</code> This file contains the full path of TheBench repository in your installation.

 <code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

-<code>~/bin/bench</code> This file contains the full python command line to reach TheBench from anywhere
-in your user space.
+<code>bench</code> This is an alias to reach TheBench from anywhere in your user space.

-<code>~/bin/bench.train</code> This is a  symbolic link to the trainer <code>bench.train.sh</code> used by the
+<code>bench.train</code> This is an alias to run the trainer <code>bench.train.sh</code> used by the
-tool.
+tool from anywhere.

 Please do not alter them manually.

-The installer also creates the <code>~ /bin</code> directory in your home if you don't already have one.
-If you have it, the last two files are saved in there.
-The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory  to the PATH variable and eliminate duplicates in it, and define $THEBENCHPYTHON variable.
+The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add these aliases so that they are always available, interactive or not.

 TO UNINSTALL: